-In my case, I will continue to review each and every trade agreement on a case-by-case basis, with West Virginians interests as my first and foremost priority.
+In my case, I will continue to review each and every trade agreement on a caseby-case basis, with West Virginians interests as my first and foremost priority.
 For example, I voted to give the President Fast Track authority to negotiate the NAFTA, and then voted against the Agreement itself.
-I also voted to extend Fast
+I also voted to extend Fast Track to finish the Uruguay Round, and voted for that agreement.

-Track to finish the Uruguay Round, and voted for that agreement.
+NAFTA, and then voted against the Agreement itself.
+I also voted to extend Fast Track to finish the Uruguay Round, and voted for that agreement.
 Part of the reason I supported the Uruguay Round was because the implementing legislation contained provisions that might be considered "appropriate" though not necessary-but were necessary to ensure this Senator's vote.
-That category of "appropriate" issues ended up included important changes to Section 337 dealing with intellectual property protection for U.S. interests, and key steps we took to strengthen our antidumping and subside codes.
-In the NAFTA, the expressions in Trade Adjustment Assistance depended on the reference to the expansions in Trade Adjustment Assistance depended on the reference to the "appropriate" language in the fast-track bill.
+That category of "appropriate" issues ended up included important changes to Section 337 dealing with intellectual property protection for U.S. interests, and key steps we took to strengthen our antidumping and subsidy codes.
+In the NAFTA, the expansions in Trade Adjustment Assistance depended on the reference to the "appropriate" language in the fast-track bill.

 the "appropriate" language in the fast-track bill.
 Fast Track legislation puts a great responsibility on the Finance Committee, and that's a responsibility I know we all take seriously.
 Other Committees might have specific issues in their jurisdiction, but this Committee plays the principal role in monitoring trade negotiations and implementing agreements.
 Rather than wrangle over ways to limit the President's negotiating authority, I urge everyone on the Finance Committee to participate vigorously in the mandatory consultations that will be part of the Fast-Track process.
 We should maintain the tradition of working directly with the Administration on implementing legislation.
-And again, we reserve the opportunity to reject any trade agreement that fails the tests we choose to imgress where viewpoints on these issues vary widely.
+And again, we reserve the opportunity to reject any trade agreement that fails the tests we choose to impose.

 It appears to me that a Fast Track bill that can pass Congress will have to strike a middle ground on labor and environmental issues.
-Any language that draws overly strict prohibitions on what the Administration can negotiate, or sets too many conditions in future trade agreements, will make it nearly impossible to pass in this Con-
+Any language that draws overly strict prohibitions on what the Administration can negotiate, or sets too many conditions in future trade agreements, will make it nearly impossible to pass in this Congress where viewpoints on these issues vary widely.